Anneli Maley

-Anneli Maley (born 1 September 1998) is an Australian professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
+Anneli Maley (born 1 September 1998) is an Australian professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
+She is also contracted with the Perth Lynx of the Women's National Basketball League (WNBL).
 She made her WNBL debut in 2016 and then spent two seasons in the United States playing college basketball for the Oregon Ducks and TCU Horned Frogs.
 With the Bendigo Spirit in 2022, she was named the WNBL Most Valuable Player.

+In 2022, Maley played four games for the Chicago Sky in the WNBA.
+She returned to the WNBA in 2026, playing two games with the Phoenix Mercury.

 Early life and career

 Maley was born in Melbourne, Victoria, in the suburb of East Melbourne.
 She attended Eltham High School and played both basketball and volleyball as a youth.

 In 2014 as a 15-year-old, Maley moved to Canberra to attend the Australian Institute of Sport (AIS) and play for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).
 After two seasons, she returned to Melbourne and was set to play for the Nunawading Spectres in the 2016 SEABL season.
-However, due to burnout which led to anxiety and depression, Maley took time away from basketball in 2016 after she was admitted to a hospital psychiatric ward after a panic attack mirrored the physical symptoms of a cardiac arrest.
+However, due to burnout which led to anxiety and depression, Maley took time away from basketball in 2016 after she was admitted to a hospital psychiatric ward following a panic attack that closely resembled the physical symptoms of cardiac arrest.

 Maley returned to basketball later in the year at Box Hill Senior Secondary College, where she led the school to the Australian Schools Championship title.

 In December 2016, Maley signed with the Adelaide Lightning for the rest of the 2016–17 WNBL season.
 In 12 games, she averaged 3.9 points and 4.2 rebounds per game.
 She then played for the Dandenong Rangers in the 2017 SEABL season.